The Frizzled Leek

 • Kumquats - Chop the kumquats by hand so you can see bits of them in the bread.

-• Gluten-free four - I like using Bobs Red Mill 1 to 1 blend.
-This flour works so well you will forget this recipe is gluten-free.
+• Gluten-free four - I like using Bob's Red Mill 1 to 1 blend.
+This flour works so well that you will forget this recipe is gluten-free.

-• Baking powder and baking soda - Helps increase volume and make the bread rise.
+• Baking powder and baking soda - This helps increase volume and make the bread rise.

 • Cinnamon - Adds a nice aromatic taste.